metio/kube-custom-resources-rs/CONTRIBUTING.md

 ### 4. Adjust Output

+In some cases, kopium is not able to generate all required code to compile a custom resource.
+In those cases, add a `.rs` file next to the downloaded `.yaml` file in the catalog and write the missing code into that file.
+The code inside that file will be appended at the end of the generated code.
+The file name must match the name of the CRD, e.g. `prometheus-operator-prometheus.yaml` would require a file called `prometheus-operator-prometheus.rs`.

 Some CRDs cannot be converted to Rust code at all.
 In those cases, add an `.ignore` file next to the downloaded `.yaml` file in the catalog and write the reason why this CRD was ignored into the file, e.g.:

 ```